junior-devleague-educators/ig-profile-educators/README.md

 # Welcome To Instagram!

 You will be recreating an Instagram profile!
 You may use any of your own photos from facebook, instagram or find any image online.
+Below is an example of what an Instagram profile.

 ![instagram example](https://github.com/junior-devleague/ig-profile/raw/master/images/Example.png 'Instagram Example')